mrismanaziz/Reforestation/README.md

-## What do you call an alligator in a vest?
-An in-vest-igator!
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.